WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 5. longGlobalVariables

-To get fetch the global variable data, pass name of the global in the argument
+To fetch the global variable data, pass the name of the global in the argument
 Eg: To get data of the Global Variable of String Type with name as GlobalVariable1

 ```graphql